 Goodwill represents the excess of the purchase price in a business combination over the fair value of net tangible and intangible assets acquired.
 Goodwill in fresh-start accounting results when the reorganization value of the emerging entity exceeds what can be attributed to specific tangible or identified intangible assets.
 We test goodwill for impairment during the fourth quarter every year in accordance with ASC 350, Intangibles - Goodwill ("ASC 350").
 In connection with the impairment evaluation, the Company may first consider qualitative factors to determine whether the existence of events or circumstances indicates that it is more likely than not (i.e., a likelihood of more than 50%) that the fair value of a reporting unit is less than its carrying amount.
 Performing a quantitative goodwill impairment test is not necessary if an entity determines based on this assessment that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the Company fails or elects to bypass the qualitative assessment, the goodwill impairment test must be performed.
 This test requires a comparison of the carrying value of the reporting unit to its estimated fair value.
-If the carrying value of a reporting unit's goodwill exceeds its implied fair value, an impairment loss equal to the difference is recorded, not to exceed the amount of goodwill allocated to the reporting unit.
-In determining reporting units, the Company first identifies its operating segments, and then assesses whether any components of these segments constitute a business for which discrete financial information is available and where segment management regularly reviews the operating results of that component.
+If the carrying value of a reporting unit is goodwill exceeds its implied fair value, an impairment loss equal to the difference is recorded, not to exceed the amount of goodwill allocated to the reporting unit.
+In determining reporting units, the Company first identifies its operating segment management regularly reviews the operating results of that component.